devopzilla/devx-docs/docs/workflows-taskfile.md

 # 🦾 Workflows (Taskfile)

 You can create, share, and run [Taskfiles](https://taskfile.dev/) with DevX.
+All go-task features are supported under the hood, and you don't have to install the go-task binary.

 ## Defining & running tasks